 2012 Barometer, Flexibility and Innovation: resilience in the European media Sector

-Although many media group executives expected 2010 to be a year of economic recovery and the end of the downturn, the sovereign debt crisis put an end to these hopes.
+Although many media group executives expected a year of economic recovery and the end of the downturn, the sovereign debt crisis put an end to these hopes.
 The downgrading of the U.S. credit rating, the Fukushima catastrophe, austerity measures and an unstable geopolitical environment have only intensified uncertainty in the financial markets.

 The media sector is particularly sensitive to these economic factors because of its dependence on advertising revenues, technological change and consumer financial health, and the sector experienced the same problems as the European financial exchanges during the second half of 2011.
 Nonetheless, the financial structure of the companies selected for review on the media panel assembled by Mazars has enabled them to remain strong, demonstrating their resilience and their ability to adapt and innovate.